nexiles/wa-tor/docs/README.rst

 - a header

-- under the heading, the number of steps(simulatin time)
+- under the heading, the number of steps (simulation time)